 The Inn, The Innkeepers and Ashland

-Anne Hathaway’s B&B and Garden Suites are actually two separate properties kitty-corner across the street from each other.
-Together, they offer two options for visitors to Ashland – one is a traditional B&B with seven rooms, each with a private bath.
+Anne Hathaway’s Cottage is a traditional B&B with seven rooms, each with a private bath.

 Our time as owners of Anne Hathaway’s began with the B&B, which J.T.
 Currie built in 1908 as a boarding house for loggers, railroaders, teachers, nurses and city clerks.
 Around 30 years ago, it morphed into a B&B and we’re its fourth owners.
 The house appears on the Southern Oregon Historic Society’s list of historic Ashland properties.
 Over the years many upgrades and one major addition have been undertaken, bringing it to its current state with central air-conditioning and heating, modern plumbing and electricity.
 Its cozy though elegant décor provides downstairs, upstairs and outdoor garden reading and chatting areas.
 The front porch provides bird’s eye views of Grizzly Peak and what’s going on in the neighborhood, while the Siskiyou mountain range and an endless supply of local birds are the backdrop for the rear gardens.

 The innkeepers moved to Ashland in 2002 after leaving Washington, D.C. and our first careers in journalism, government and nonprofit management.
 We quickly adapted to our new roles as host and hostesses to a parade of fascinating guests.